rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 11. Max ICU patients by country ordered from highest to lowest
+### 11. What are the max ICU patients by country ordered from highest to lowest?

 ```sql
 SELECT location, MAX(CAST(icu_patients AS int)) AS maxicu